Frequently Requested Information

-The Office of Marijuana Policy cannot provide legal advice; if the applicant has questions regarding the interpretation of statute and/or rule, the applicant should seek legal counsel.
+The Office of Cannabis Policy cannot provide legal advice; if the applicant has questions regarding the interpretation of statute and/or rule, the applicant should seek legal counsel.

-All individuals working in or for a licensed marijuana establishment who possess, cultivate, manufacture, package, test, dispense, transfer, serve, handle, transport or deliver marijuana or marijuana products are required to have an Individual Identification Card.
+All individuals working in or for a licensed cannabis establishment who possess, cultivate, manufacture, package, test, dispense, transfer, serve, handle, transport or deliver cannabis or cannabis products are required to have an Individual Identification Card.

-All individuals working in or for a licensed marijuana establishment who have the authority to access or input data into the inventory tracking system or a marijuana establishment point of sale system are required to have an Individual Identification Card.
+All individuals working in or for a licensed cannabis establishment who have the authority to access or input data into the inventory tracking system or a cannabis establishment point of sale system are required to have an Individual Identification Card.

-All principals (including but not limited to officers, directors, managers, or general partners) of a licensed marijuana establishment are required to have an Individual Identification Card.
+All principals (including but not limited to officers, directors, managers, or general partners) of a licensed cannabis establishment are required to have an Individual Identification Card.

-Principal: A natural person who has controlling authority or is in a leading position in the business organization.
-Examples include but are not limited to officers, directors, managers and general partners, except that “manager” for the purposes of this definition does not include an employee of a licensee whose managerial responsibilities are limited to staff supervision related to the day-to-day operation of a marijuana establishment.
+Principal: A natural person who has controlling authority or is in a managerial position, with the authority to make operational decisions for the licensee, in the business organization.
+Examples include but are not limited to officers, directors, managers and general partners, except that “manager” for the purposes of this definition does not include an employee of a licensee whose managerial responsibilities are limited to staff supervision related to the day-to-day operation of a cannabis establishment.

 Court-Ordered Payments: Any court-ordered payment, including but not limited to court fines, fees, and restitution, child support obligations, and attorney’s fees.